MaksatDowletow/MRI/README.md

 # MRI

 ## Overview
 The site is a single-page Turkmen-language MRI reporting helper built from `index.html`, `styles.css`, `script.js`, and `saveWord.js`, with FileSaver loaded from a CDN for downloads.
+The export workflow now feeds collected values into the bundled `Beýni_kada_.docx` template through PizZip + Docxtemplater for true `.docx` output.

 The layout follows an RSNA-branded hero, a sidebar with sample report snippets and workflow tips, and a main form-driven protocol area organized into numbered sections for patient info, scan parameters, structural findings, and conclusions.